shafiswapnil/Contest-Pulse-Discord-Bot/README.md

 2. Verify your `DISCORD_CHANNEL_ID` is set correctly
 3. Use `!health` command to check API connections
 4. Check your console logs for any errors

+If you don't see AtCoder contests:

+1. Try the `!atcoder` command which looks ahead 60 days specifically for AtCoder contests
+2. Ensure your Clist.by credentials are correct in the .env file
+3. Check if there are any upcoming AtCoder contests on the [AtCoder website](https://atcoder.jp/contests/)
+4. Verify your internet connection can reach atcoder.jp